 The Audit Committee receives reports timely from the Internal Audit Division throughout the year.
-The main reported items include the result of each audit, development/operation of internal audit organization, the progress of internal audits, key issues and trends relating to the overall internal control identified through internal audit activities, as well as matters to be referred to the Audit Committee for approval such as the annual internal audit plan and its changes.
-Notable matters on the status of the Internal Audit Division are included in the regular reports from the Audit Committee to the Board of Directors.
+The main reported items include the result of each audit, development/operation of internal audit organization, the progress of internal audits, key issues and trends relating to the overall internal control identified through internal audit activities, the internal audit implementation plan within the fiscal year and any changes thereto, as well as matters to be referred to the Audit Committee for approval.
+Notable matters on the status of the Internal Audit Division are included in the regular reports from the Audit Committee to the

+Board of Directors.

-Regarding implementation plans and formulation of the budget of the Internal Audit Division, the consent of the Audit Committee, or a member of the Audit Committee designated by the Audit Committee is required.
-When formulating the internal audit implementation plans, matters to be considered are coordinated by the Audit Committee with the Internal Audit division.
+Regarding the proposed annual internal audit plan (including its changes) budget, and performance objectives of the Internal Audit Division, the consent of the Audit Committee is required.
+In addition, the Audit Committee is coordinating with the Group Internal Audit Head by requesting the formulation of the internal audit annual plan based on key audit points that are considered necessary for confirmation in the future.
 Furthermore, in addition to reports to the Audit committee, key issues and trends relating to the overall internal control identified through internal audit activities are reported monthly from the Internal Audit Division to the full-time Audit Committee member and Audit Mission Directors of Nomura Securities.